 The Canadian Partnership for Tomorrow Project (CPTP).
 Over 300,000 Canadians have joined the national study.
 The study hopes to to learn how to prevent cancer and other long-term health problems.

-Being part of the Tomorrow Project is a chance to make a difference in the future.
-The results of the project will be used to help find new ways to prevent cancer and other long-term health problems that will benefit your children and grandchildren.
+The results from both the provincial and national studies will be used to help find new ways to prevent cancer and other long-term health problems that will benefit future generations.